← Back to blog

 And AI in all this?

 Fair question in 2026.
-Yes, AI can help you write first drafts of product pages (Shopify Magic does it natively, see the AI for Shopify guide).
+Yes, AI can help you write first drafts of product pages (Shopify Magic does it natively, see AI SEO tool for Shopify).
 But AI alone, without a precise brief, generates generic content: "Our product combines quality and innovation for your satisfaction".
 Useless, and Google knows it.

 AI is your draft, not your final version.
 You give it the structure (result-oriented title, FACT to TRANSFORMATION method, customer tone), it speeds up production.
 You review and adjust so it sounds like your brand, not a generic page.